nakhan98/Task-List/README.md

 Task List App
 -------------

+A team-oriented task list web application.

-A coding test I did a while back.
+From a coding test I did a while back.
 Putting it up here and improving it.

 Setup
 =====